-Stick with my Jiu Jitsu story (it’s short) and you’ll see an interesting relationship between self defense and how to invest in commercial real estate
+This week I was training with my Jiu Jitsu master- short story that ties into becoming a commercial real estate investor.
+See there’s an interesting relationship between self defense and how to invest in commercial real estate

-Today (friday morning) at Jiu Jitsu, Sean, my instructor was teaching a new stand-up to take down move.
+Today (friday morning) Sean, my instructor was teaching a new stand-up to take down move.
 First, you take away space, (think- get in close), frame out, making sure to take away the ability of the attacker to strike and then positioning for the take down.

 We worked on the move for over an hour.
 I could do it, but I was thinking about each step in the process and, it felt clumsy.
 Sean, who’s extremely patient with me, kept going back over my foot work.